renisac/TheHive-Cortex/code/responders/CIFv3/README.md

 `confidence` - **Required** - Default indicator confidence (can be overriden by custom tags per observable)

-`group` - **Required** - Group to assign newly created indicators in CIF (Default is `everyone`, can specify multiple groups which will create a unique submission for each group)
+`group` - **Required** - Group to assign newly created indicators in CIF (Default is `everyone`, can specify multiple groups which will create a unique submission for each group.
+CIF Token must have write access to all groups)

 `tlp_map` - JSON object to map TheHive TLP to a custom value (Optional)